 By Naoko Takeuchi.
-Released in Japan as “Bishoujo Senshi Sailor Moon” by Kodansha, serialized in the magazine Nakayoshi.
+Released in Japan as “Bishoujo Senshi Sailor Moon” by Kodansha, serialized from various sources.
 Released in North America by Kodansha Comics.

 And so we come to the final final volume of the Sailor Moon manga.
 Kodansha has indicated there’s an artbook coming along, but for the moment, this is it.
 And I really wish that it ended better.
 I’ve been a huge supporter and preacher for this entire series, pointing out how awesome it is, and thus it saddens me that this collection of three short stories has only one that really measures up to the standards set by the series in the past.
 And no, that’s not the one the anime chose to adopt into a movie.
 (I do give big props for that cover, though, which has a post-coital Usagi and Mamoru in bed, with Usagi winking at the viewer.
 Fourth-wall breaking has always been in the Sailor Moon manga to a degree, but this really takes it in new directions of cute.)